organix/uFork/ufork-wasm/awp.md

         A function that is called when the connection closes.
 If the connection failed, the 'reason' parameter explains why, otherwise it is undefined.

-It returns a requestor that takes a `connect_callback`:

-    connect_callback(connection, reason)
-        If successful, 'connection' is an object like that described for 'on_receive'.

-        Otherwise 'connection' is undefined and 'reason' provides an explanation.

-The requestor may return a `cancel` function that cancels the connect attempt.
+It produces a connection object like that described for `on_receive`, and may return a `cancel` function that cancels the connect attempt.

+Once closed or cancelled, the `on_receive`, and `on_close` functions are not called again.

 #### Listening

-    listen(
-        identity,
-        bind_info,
-        on_open,
-        on_receive,
-        on_close
-    ) -> requestor(listen_callback) -> cancel

-The `listen` factory takes the following parameters:
+The `listen` requestor takes an object with the following properties:

     identity
         Used to prove ownership of the local party's name and secure the